BrewDawg/Tiraggo.EF/README.md

 ANY, ALL, and SOME are SubQuery qualifiers.
 They precede the SubQuery they apply to.
 For most databases, ANY and SOME are synonymous.
 Usually, if you use an operator (>, >=, =, <, <=) in a Where clause against a SubQuery, then the SubQuery must return a single value.
 By applying a qualifier to the SubQuery, you can use operators against SubQueries that return multiple results.

-Notice, below, that the ALL qualifier is set to true for the SubQuery with "cq.es.All = true;".
+Notice, below, that the ALL qualifier is set to true for the SubQuery with "cq.tg.All = true;".

 ```csharp
 // DateAdded for Customers whose Manager  = 3